daviddenton/zeit/README.md

 If passed, sets the current implicit tick flag.

 ####Scheduler - zeit.PromiseScheduler
 Wraps the native scheduling of repeating and non-repeating [Promises/A compliant](http://wiki.commonjs.org/wiki/Promises/A) promises, but also provides the API to provide pre and post predicates to prevent execution or rescheduling or to control the number of executions.
-Configuration of the schedules follows the builder pattern.
+Configuration of the schedules follows the Builder pattern.

 #####execute(promiseFn) -> schedule item builder
 Begins the build pattern for configuring the schedule item.